 Options

 So what I’m saying to you here and what my client thought also, was that you could go down the chemotherapy and radiation therapy line and have the cancer come back.
 Or you could not go down that line and live a perfectly healthy life thereafter.
 So, it is really up to you.
 I suggest that you look at all the options, not just the poisonous options of chemo and radiation therapy but also the holistic options as well.
-Now I’m no doctor but healthier holistic options do sound better me thinks.
+Now I’m no doctor but healthier holistic options do sound better, don’t you think?

 Build your support network